code-vani/Binance-Futures-Trading-Bot/README.md

 # 🤖 Binance Futures Trading Bot

+## ⚠️ Disclaimer
+This bot is for educational and testing purposes only and operates on Binance Testnet with virtual funds.
+Do not use it with real money without understanding trading risks.

 A **Python-based trading bot** for **Binance Futures Testnet**, designed for multiple order types, advanced trading strategies, and a rich CLI interface.
 Perfect for testing, learning, and simulating crypto trading strategies without risking real funds.

 ---